SUNDERLAND AND TYNE LUSTRE POTTERY

 The bowl below has a Moore impressed mark, and an inscription dated 1859.
 The 'Star of Tasmania' transfer is often paired with the 'Frigate in Full Sail' on bowls.
 However, I'm unsure that they were on the same copper plate.

-Below, a large punch bowl with the Moore impress over a letter 'B'.
+Below, another large punch bowl with the Moore impress over a letter 'B'.

 Another Moore impressed bowl with heavily lustred lip, typical of that pottery.